What is a web conference?

 A webinar is unique because it is a multipurpose marketing tool.
 You collect email addresses and leads and with the different interaction tools, you will learn more about your target group.
 In addition, after the webinar, you can send targeted follow-up emails or refer the viewer to the sales page.

 This, of course, is the tip of the veil.
-If you want to know more about what is possible with WebinarGeek, schedule a demo!
+If you want to know more about what is possible with WebinarGeek, watch the demo!

 A webcast is actually a combination of a webinar and a physical event.
 The presentation will be broadcast live, but there will also be a physical audience.
 The broadcast of your webcast often resembles a lecture or an event.
 The biggest difference with the webinar is that with a webcast you often lack interaction with your audience.
 You therefore don't really get to know your audience, such as during a webinar.
 Where you can use all kinds of useful interaction tools to collect information about your audience.
 Moreover, in a webcast, sending out information is more important than receiving information.
 The other disadvantage is that a physical location must be rented for a webcast, while this is not necessary for a webinar.
 In addition, your audience also has to travel and this takes time and involves unnecessary costs.